trinker/reports/vignettes/reports_vignette.md

 You've just created your first report/presentation directory and you're ready to begin writing.

-\****Note*** *The user can name the main directory differently from the names used within the directy by supplying a vector of length 2 to the report/presentation arguments as seen here:*
+\****Note*** *The user can name the main directory differently from the names used within the directly by supplying a vector of length 2 to the report/presentation arguments as seen here:*

 <pre><code class="r">new_report(c("Major1", "minor"))
 presentation(c("Major2", "minor"))</code></pre>